Integrity: In politics

-Integrity is important for politicians because they are chosen, appointed, or elected to serve society.
-To be able to serve, politicians are given power to make, execute, or control policy.
-They have the power to influence something or someone, which can have important consequences.
-There is, however, a risk that politicians will not use this power to serve society, which opposes the notion of integrity.
+Politicians are given power to make, execute, or control policy, which can have important consequences.
+They typically promise to exercise this power in a way that serves society, but may not do so, which opposes the notion of integrity.
 Aristotle said that because rulers have power they will be tempted to use it for personal gain.

-In the book The Servant of the People, Muel Kaptein describes that integrity should start with politicians knowing what their position entails, because integrity is related to their position.
+In the book The Servant of the People, Muel Kaptein says integrity should start with politicians knowing what their position entails, because the consistency required by integrity applies also to the consequences of one's position.
 Integrity also demands knowledge and compliance with both the letter and the spirit of the written and unwritten rules.
 Integrity is also acting consistently not only with what is generally accepted as moral, what others think, but primarily with what is ethical, what politicians should do based on reasonable arguments.